sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/field-query-object/anchor-object.md

 Match object
 ====

 Matches are instructions for matching lines of text in a document.
 They are valid elements in anchors.
-There are three different types of Match objects:
+There are three different types of Match objects including simple, regex, and first matches.
+See the following sections:

 - [Simple matcher](doc:anchor-object#section-simple-match)
 - [Regex match](doc:anchor-object#section-regex-match)
 - [First match](doc:anchor-object#section-first-match)
+- You can define match arrays.
+See [Match arrays](doc:anchor-object#section-match-arrays)

-- In addition, the *type* of method you use can determine whether text qualifies for a match or not.
+- The *type* of method you use can determine whether text qualifies for a match or not.
 See [Methods influence matches](doc:anchor-object#section-methods-influence-matches).